Pycord-Development/guide/README.md

-# guide
+# Guide
-The official Pycord guide.
+The official Guide for Pycord.